nicklansley/nick-stable-diffusion/README.md

 private project which I have only later realised may be of help to others.
 I should have thought of a decent name like DALL-E and CrAIyon did, but we are where we are.
 I'm not changing the name of the GitHub repo though, as that would cause version control issues.

+## Daily updates!
+This project is being improved daily throughout September 2022, so check back often for new features and bug fixes, plus improved help for getting the project working on your machine.
+Check the commits list for the latest changes at https://github.com/nicklansley/nick-stable-diffusion/commits

 ## Make sure your computer has everything ready
 This section enables you to check that your computer has everything you need to run the application.